xiaomin0928/SQL-Statement-Parser/README.md

 - [x] expr
 - [x] select-stmt

-## TODO
-- [ ] map the sqlParser result into IR structure
-- [ ] add test case

 ## How to run
-1. sql_parser_template :
+SQLParserTest :
-   click run on sqlParserTemplate object, If run success, it will print the exact input you gave in console
+   click run on SQLParserTest, it parses the test cases in the TetsCase. if you want to test more cases, add new case in the TetsCase, and wirte test code as template.